 Creative-critical work thoroughly complicates the borders between the formal and the informal, the seemingly objective and the fiercely subjective, the academic and the intimate

 We believe that creative-criticism, in its acts of generic transgression and refusal of binaries and dualisms, is the ideal mode for new articulations and explorations of womanhood.

-These representations and constructions of female identities are part of a rich literary tradition of unreal women which, we believe, continue to shape and inform political and cultural conceptions of female experience and identity.
-We’re interested in work that not only reclaims or reworks traditional allegories of woman-as-muse or woman-as-myth, but pulls these metaphorical renderings apart at the seams and refuses to let female embodiment, female feeling, and female actuality be made more palatable or less confrontational.
+We are looking for creative-critical work which not only reclaims or reworks traditional allegories of woman-as-muse or woman-as-myth but pulls these metaphorical renderings apart and refuses to let female embodiment, feeling and actuality be made more palatable.

-There are no restrictions on the length or form of poems; work needs to be printable, but we’re very open to work that wants to play around with the appearance or medium of its printed production.
+Work needs to be printable, but we’re keen to find works which plays around with the appearance or medium of its printed production.

-Please include a 150-200 word biography with your work, just so we know a little about you.
+Include a 150-200 word biography with your work, so we know a little about you.